 Area of strategy Recommendation Sub recommendation Timeframe 0 to 10 0 strongly oppose 10 strongly support Do you want to provide any further feedback on this recommendation?
 This could include the best aspects, suggestions for improvement or gaps, any barriers to achieving it or the timeframes?
 71: Optimise regional officer housing by undertaking an independent review of regional officer housing assets, programs and legislation.
 The review should assess: a.
 Implementation status and application of previous program reviews; b.
 Effectiveness, efficiency and value for money, particularly in regard to duplicate programs being operated by multiple State agencies; c.
 Opportunities to consolidate housing programs across State agencies; d.
 Ability to respond to state and territory needs; e.
 Appropriateness of models to regional property market conditions; and f.
 Investigation of innovative models to provide high quality regional staff housing while reducing the cost to government.
-2022-2027 8 Supported a: Ensuring Aboriginal social and affordable housing activities and targets correspond with the National Agreement on Closing the Gap Target 9, to increase the proportion of Aboriginal and Torres Strait Islander people living in appropriately sized housing to 88 per cent by 2031.
+2022-2027 8 Supported 72: Improve Aboriginal housing outcomes.
+Strait Islander people living in appropriately sized housing to 88 per cent by 2031.
 2022-2027 8 Supported b: Commencing delivery of sustained investments in Aboriginal housing.
 2027-2032 8 Supported c: Seeking funding from the Federal Government and financial participation from the private sector by developing a targeted social impact strategy to demonstrate housing need.
 2022-2027 8 Supported Health Pages 216 to 229 73: Accelerate the transition to a person- centric, preventative and community-based public health system by fast-tracking delivery of the Sustainable Health Review and providing regular public progress reporting.
 2022-2027 8 Supported 74: Address gaps in the health system design, service and infrastructure planning framework. a: Finalising the review of the WA Health Clinical Services Framework 2014-2024.
 2022-2027 8 Support efforts to address gaps in the health system b: Finalising development of the 10-year State Health Plan.
 2022-2027 8 Support efforts to address gaps in the health system c: Establishing an agreement for a sustainable funding footprint to support change and investment in the health system in line with the 10-Year State Health Plan 2022-2027 8 Support efforts to address gaps in the health system